kyleanicholson/learn-programming-notes/javascript/frameworks/React/fundamentals.md

 ## Adding Components

 As a React app grows, there are an increasing number of components to manage.
-Each component encapsulates or abstracts a meaningful task while contributing to the overall project goals.
+Each component encapsulates or abstracts a meaningful task or idea while contributing to the overall project goals.

-In our example fitness app, for example, we may want to abstract the process of building the exercise list from the App component.
+In our example app, for example, we may want to abstract the process of building the exercise list from the App component.

 ```jsx
 import './App.css'